bcloutier/sudoku-solver-js/README.md

 # sudoku-solver-js
 Simple sudoku solver using a backtracking algorithm.
-To run the project:

 Installation
 -----------
+First make sure nodejs is installed then run in project directory
 ```
 npm install
 ```